abhik12295/fetch-take-home/README.md

             app_version = flattened_data['app_version']
             flattened_data['app_version'] = int(app_version.split(".")[0])

+      `Tried to put app on docker`
-# I tried to put my application on docker using Dockerfile and with having some configuration to run it, but there was limitation of time, it was not done completely.
+        I tried to put my application on docker using Dockerfile and with having some configuration to run it, but there was limitation of time, it was not done completely.
         FROM python:3.8

         WORKDIR /app